RobTillaart/GY521/README.md

 - reorder code in read(), would that save some micros.?
   - first all ax, then ay etc
   - footprint / performance gain?
+- make enum for sensitivity Accel?
+- make enum for sensitivity Gyro?

 #### Wont